 Hector Forks to Totara Flats: Travel down this section of the Waiohine River is not difficult in normal water, with only one small 'essential' float at the stream draining Flaxy Knob, marked by massive red rocks.
 Otherwise the pools may be floated or sidled at choice.
 Less than 2 hours.
 The emergency exit from Hector Forks is over the end of Cone Ridge to Totara Flats.

-The lower Tauherenikau is another of the easier of the Tararua gorges, and tends to be warmer than most because of the extensive flats in the upper valley.
-Wetsuits are still a good idea however, as there are some long, deep pools and it is 4 hours travel down the gorge from Smith Creek to the Horseshoe Bend.
-About 6 hours between road-ends.
-An FG grading for a competent and equipped party – but remember, one adult per child, allow for the increase in time, and take plenty of quick-energy food for the children.
+The lower Tauwharenīkau Valley is another of the easier of the Tararua gorges, and tends to be warmer than most because of the extensive flats in the upper valley.
+But wetsuits are still a good idea, as even when river flow is low it takes at least 4 hours' travel down the gorge from the Smith Creek confluence to the horseshoe bend, or about 6 hours between road-ends.
+An FG grading for a competent and equipped party.

-From below the beech flats at stream junction (Topo50 BP33 951 510, NZMS260 S26 051 127) (a good lunch spot), an old trail can bypass the second (but grander) half of the gorge, though the cliffs of volcanic rock in the lower half of the gorge well repay the visit.
-This bypass trail can be reached from the stream junction on a high terrace, once farmland but now scrubby, but is best accessed 1 km downstream from the beech flats.
-Near the end of a straightish section, the river swings R to give the first good view of the scrubby hillsides around (Topo50 BP33 965 514, NZMS260 S26 065 131).
+From a little below a major stream junction (Topo50 BP33 951 510(approve sites)), an old trail can bypass the second (but grander) half of the gorge, though the cliffs of volcanic rock there well repay the visit.
+This bypass trail can be reached from the stream junction on a high terrace, once farmland but now scrubby, but is best accessed 1 km downstream from the stream junction.
+Near the end of a straightish section, the river swings R just past a small stream on the TL (Topo50 BP33 965 514(approve sites)).
 Ten metres below this bend, the track leaves the river to climb wooden steps to the TR high terrace.
 From here the track to Bucks Rd carpark is well graded.

-This trail can also be used as access from the Wairarapa side, for an easier trip down only the lower, but grander, section of the gorge – a shorter day round trip of 3–4 hours.
+This trail can also be used as access from the Wairarapa side, for an easier trip down only the lower, but grander, section of the gorge – a shorter day round trip of a good 4 hours.
 From the road-end, this benched track starts 15 metres L of the track to the Horseshoe Bend.
-See Chapter 10, Wairarapa Plains Access. [revised March 2017]
+See Chapter 10, Wairarapa Plains Access. [revised February 2018]

-The usual entry point is from the carpark at Pakuratahi Forks, the confluence of the Pakuratahi and Hutt Rivers, though tubing proper does not start till below Pipe Bridge.
-This gorge is colder, owing to the paucity of gravel flats in the upper reaches of the Hutt, so wetsuits are an excellent idea.
-Exit is up the TL waterworks roads at Benge Creek, 200 metres below the powerline crossing, to the parking knoll.
+The usual entry point is from the carpark at Pakuratahi Forks, the confluence of the Pakuratahi and Hutt Rivers, though tubing proper does not start till below the Pipe Bridge.
+This gorge is colder, owing to the paucity of gravel flats in the upper reaches of the Hutt River, so wetsuits and extra clothing should be considered essential.
+Exit is up the TL waterworks road at Benge Creek, 200 metres below the powerline crossing, to the parking knoll.
 If organising a car-shuttle from here beforehand, watch for the 'River Access' road sign.
 See Chapter 11.

 The Walkway ridge track between road-ends makes for a practical round trip, at least for the fast ones of the group, but would make for a long day.
-And remember that the gates at both ends of the Kaitoke Regional Park close at dusk.
-You must be on your way before noon.
+And remember that the gates at both ends of the Kaitoke Regional Park close at dusk: note the posted time.
+You must be on your way well before noon.

-If you need to make an emergency exit, the walkway along the ridge above the TL may be accessed from many points. downstream of the pipe bridge, two of these routes are marked.
-Many other exit routes are practical, but may be lengthy and rough.
-You must be on your way before noon.
+If you need to make an emergency exit, the walkway along the ridge above the TL may be accessed from many points.
+Downstream of the pipe bridge, two of these routes are marked.
+In an emergency, other exit routes are practical, but may be lengthy, rough and very steep.
+You must be on your way well before noon. [revised February 2020]

 The lower Mangahao Gorge presents a special hazard, as when the three-metre control gates tip at Reservoirs No. 1 or 2, a flash flood is produced downstream in the gorge.
 Signs adequately warn of this danger.

 From the No. 2 Reservoir, the track to Burn Hut runs within a few metres of the river about 10 minutes down and gives a simple entry.
-Because of water extraction, the early part of the river has little water for its valley size and the rapids should cause no problem.
-The pools are still deep though.
-For the first 2 hours or so it is deeply incised, and the next 2 hours are more gorgy and with more water.
+Because of water extraction, the early part of the river has little water for its valley size and the rapids should cause no problem – the pools are still deep though.
+For the first 2 hours or so the river is deeply incised, and the next 2 hours are more gorgy and with more water.
 An easier section below Ngapuketurua Stream follows.
 An hour of further travel with some minor gorges brings the farm country: 8 hours in all.